 You can buy your Narita Express tickets here. | Photo by Carey Finn

-You can buy your N’EX tickets at the JR Travel Service Center, a smaller JR ticket office or even a JR ticket vending machine—the outlets only differ in their ease of use.
+You can buy your N’EX tickets online, as well as at the JR Travel Service Center, a smaller JR ticket office, or even a JR ticket vending machine—the outlets only differ in their ease of use.
 While the vending machines have various language options, they can be a bit fiddly if you’ve never used one before.
-Our recommendation is that you get your tickets from an attendant.

 Narita Express fares can seem a little steep compared to some of the other airport express trains.
 A one-way economy-class ticket to Tokyo Station is priced at ¥3,070, with the figure increasing incrementally for other stops on the route.